-Born in the Czech Republic, prize-winning pianist Petra Milarová moved to the UK shortly after completing her Master’s studies in Prague under Professor Ivan Klánský.
-In demand as both a soloist and collaborative musician, she successfully combines her playing career with tutoring at the Birmingham Junior Conservatoire and Repton College in Derbyshire.
-Petra is a founder member of the Mercia Duo and Mercia Ensemble.
-Her interest in musical performance health has led her to pursue her goal to become a Dru Yoga instructor and she is also currently training to become one of the few Licensed Andover Educators in Body Mapping techniques in the UK.
+Born in the Czech Republic, prize-winning pianist Petra Milarová moved to the UK shortly after completing her Master’s degree at the Academy of Performing Arts in Prague.
+In demand as a soloist and collaborative musician, she successfully combines her playing career with tutoring at the Royal Birmingham Conservatoire junior department and LSF Music School in Loughborough.

 Petra has been studying Body Mapping (based on the Alexander Technique) and Dru Yoga since 2012 and combines both alongside mindfulness, relaxation and breathing techniques to work with musicians and performers who suffer from pain, injury and stress.

 She is a founder and director of Milar Music & Well-being milarmusicwellbeing.com.

 Alongside her private practice, she has started running concerts and workshops on music and well-being, promoting health and sustainability.